SAP-samples/fsm-extension-sample/README.md

 * Change shell's current directory into the generated project, which is now the workspace under your control.
 * Modify the source code of the generated project according to the specific business requirements.
-* Check the `appconfig.json` file in the generated project, if you ship the extension application with helm chart, you can configure extension details and define additional parameters needed from customer during installation.
-See [appconfig.json file](#appconfigjson-file) for more details.
+* Check the `appconfig.json` file in the generated project
-* Execute the script `build-artifacts.sh` in the generated project to build docker image and helm charts.
+* Execute the script `build-artifacts.sh` in the generated project to build docker image
 * Check if the new version was pushed to docker hub via `https://hub.docker.com/repository/docker/{your docker ID}/{application name}/tags`.

 * Upload the generated project to your Git repository and make sure it is public.